Alexander Sergeyevich Stroganov

-Alexander Sergeyevich Stroganov (1733–1811) was a Russian baron and a member of the Stroganov family.
+Count Alexander Sergeyevich Stroganov (Russian: Александр Сергеевич Строганов; 3 January 1733 – 27 September 1811) was a Russian aristocrat and a member of the Stroganov family.
 He was an assistant to the Minister of the Interior, a longtime President of the Imperial Academy of Arts, director of the Russian Imperial Library and a member of the Russian Academy.

-Life
+Early life

-Stroganov was born on 3 January 1733 in Saint Petersburg, a son of baron Sergey Grigoryevich Stroganow.
+Stroganov was born on 3 January 1733 in Saint Petersburg, a son of baron Sergey Grigoryevich Stroganov (1707–1756), who played a significant role during the reign of Elizabeth Petrovna.
 During 1752–1757 he studied at the universities of Geneva, Bologna (art treasures), and Paris (chemistry, physics, and metallurgy).
 In Paris he was a Freemason and visited Voltaire.

+Career

 After the death of his father in 1756, he completed the decoration of the Stroganov Palace in 1760.
-In 1780 he became a senator.
+In 1780, he became a Senator.
 In 1783 he became a member of the Russian Academy, and one of the editors of the Academic Dictionary.

 Stroganov was a member of the commission on elaborating the new code of laws during the reign of Catherine the Great (1762–1796).
 From 1800 until his death he was a president of the Imperial Academy of Arts and director of the Imperial Public Library (1800–1811).
 He was the second director of the library (after Choiseul-Gouffier).
 He was also a member of the State Council.

 From 1801 as chairman of a board of trustees, he was a supervisor of the Kazan Cathedral, St. Petersburg.

 In 1805 he proposed to Alexander I the establishment of a special Manuscript Depository ("депо манускриптов") at the Imperial Library.
 Manuscripts taken from the collection of Peter P. Dubrovsky formed the basis of this depository.

 Stroganov was also a collector of pictures of famous artists.

+Personal life

+In 1769, he married Princess Ekaterina Petrovna Trubetskaya, a daughter of Prince Peter Nikitich Trubetskoy.
+Together, Ekaterina and Alexander were the parents of: